-Students enrolled and entering the College of Agricultural Sciences and Natural Resources were awarded \$765,000 in scholarships by the College and its departments for the 2004-2005 academic year.
-The following areas will be considered in the awarding of scholarships: scholastic standing in high school or college; leadership qualities which have been shown in school, church, community or youth groups; financial need; sincere interest in the various agricultural disciplines.
+Students enrolled and entering the College of Agricultural Sciences and Natural Resources were awarded approximately \$800,000 in scholarships by the College and its departments for the 2006-2007 academic year.
+The following areas are considered in the awarding of scholarships: scholastic standing in high school or college; leadership qualities which have been shown in school, church, community or youth groups; financial need; sincere interest in the various agricultural disciplines.

-Applications and additional information may be obtained from the Office of the Associate Dean, College of Agricultural Sciences and Natural Resources, Oklahoma State University, 136 Agricultural Hall, Stillwater, OK 74078.
-Applications for new students may also be obtained from local high schools.
-Applications are available beginning November 15 on the Internet (www.casnr.com).
+Additional information may be obtained from the Office of the Associate Dean, College of Agricultural Sciences and Natural Resources, Oklahoma State University, 136 Agricultural Hall, Stillwater, OK 74078.
+Applications are available online at www.casnr.com.